kelvgooding/kelvgooding/README.md

 * JavaScript
 * SQL

-Take a look at my Repositories check out my work.
-Alternatively, use the links before to take a look at my Freelancing page, Life.Live.Automate.
+Take a look at my Github repositories to check out my current projects.
+Alternatively, use the links below to take a look at my Freelancing page, Life.Live.Automate.

 Feel free to reach out to me, and drop me a message!